soymadip/My-Practice-Environment/PYTHON/Notes/README.md

-# ℹ️Here you can find @codewithharry's replit notes...
+# ℹ️Here you can find @codewithharry's modified replit notes...

 - I just re-uploaded[^1] here for better efficiency and easy searching..
-[^1]: My Notes are not 100% as same as @CodeWithHarry's Replits, I have edited them in some places for my better understanding.
-- My Notes are in [Obsidian](https://obsidian.md/) Format.
+- My Notes are written in [Obsidian](https://obsidian.md/) MD Format.
 Use/Install Obsidian to proper Formatting[^2]..

+[^1]: My Notes are not 100% as same as @CodeWithHarry's Replits, I have edited, added more info in them for my better understanding.
+You can find orignal replits [HERE](https://replit.com/@codewithharry)

-[^2]: Obsidian uses a bit of extra markdowns which are not supported in normal Markdown..
+[^2]: Obsidian uses a bit of extra markdown rules which are not supported in normal Markdown..
-- You can find orignal replits [HERE](https://replit.com/@codewithharry)